-The institution held training session on mentoring which provided faculty members the guidelines about mentoring process to be followed.
+The faculty are very keen to find out about the students' progress in academics.
+The students approach the faculty for guidance on career options or if they want to appear for any competitive examinations such as CAT, UPSC, PO, GMAT or GRE.
+The institution provided faculty members the guidelines about mentoring process to be followed.
 At the start of the academic year, twenty to thirty students are allotted to each faculty mentor depending on the total strength of the students and the number of faculty.
 The faculty mentor conducts meetings with mentees formally.
 The mentor finds out about the strengths and weaknesses of the mentee through personal interaction during mentoring sessions.
 The mentor helps the mentees in setting benchmarks for their improvement in academics.
 The mentor helps the mentees in identifying the subjects of their interest and guides them to pursue appropriate career of their choice.
-Mentors also encourage mentees to participate in various inter-class and inter-collegiate events so as to bring out the hidden talents of the mentees.
+Mentors also encourage mentees to participate in various interclass and inter-collegiate events so as to bring out the hidden talents of the mentees.
 A strong bond is developed between the mentor and mentee which helps to guide the mentees for improving their performance throughout the academic year.
 The mentor tries to guide the mentee to deal with personal problems or any difficulties faced in academics.
 The special cases which need intervention are referred to Counsellor of the Institution.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 832 36 1:23
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 679 35 1:19